-- (7) On 10 March 2015, the Council recommended France to put an end to the excessive deficit situation by 2017 and to achieve a general government deficit of 2.8% of GDP, consistent with an improvement in the structural balance of 0.9% of GDP, in 2017.
-Based on the Commission 2017 spring forecast, the headline deficit is projected to reach 3.0% of GDP in 2017, above the target recommended by the Council.
-For 2018, under unchanged policies, the headline deficit is projected at 3.2% of GDP, thus exceeding the Treaty reference value and pointing to risks to the durable correction of the excessive deficit.
-Moreover, the recommended fiscal effort is not projected to be delivered over the period covered by the excessive deficit procedure as the consolidation strategy pursued by France relies primarily on improving cyclical conditions and a continuation of the low interest rate environment, which are outside the control of the authorities. - (8) For 2018, should a timely and durable correction eventually be achieved, France would become subject to the preventive arm of the Stability and Growth Pact and to the transitional debt rule.
-In the light of its fiscal situation and notably of its debt level, France is expected to further adjust towards its medium-term budgetary objective of a structural deficit of 0.4 of GDP.
-According to the commonly agreed adjustment matrix under the Stability and Growth Pact, that adjustment translates into a requirement of a nominal growth rate of net primary government expenditure13 which does not exceed 1.2% in 2018.
-It would correspond to an annual structural adjustment of 0.6% of GDP.
+For 2018, should a timely and durable correction eventually be achieved, France would (8) become subject to the preventive arm of the Stability and Growth Pact and to the transitional debt rule.
+In the light of its fiscal situation and in particular of its debt level, France is expected to further adjust towards its medium-term budgetary objective of a structural deficit of 0,4 % of GDP.
+According to the commonly agreed adjustment matrix under the Stability and Growth Pact, that adjustment translates into a requirement of a nominal growth rate of net primary government expenditure which does not exceed 1,2 % in 2018.
+It would correspond to an annual structural adjustment of 0,6 % of GDP.
 Under unchanged policies, there is a risk of a significant deviation from that requirement in 2018.
-There is also a risk that France will not comply with the transitional debt rule in 2018, as the structural balance is projected to deteriorate by 0.5% of GDP as opposed to the minimum linear structural adjustment of 0.4% of GDP.
+There is also a risk that France will not comply with the transitional debt rule in 2018, as the structural balance is projected to deteriorate by 0,5 % of GDP as opposed to the minimum linear structural adjustment of 0,4 % of GDP.
 Overall, the Council is of the opinion that France needs to stand ready to take further measures to ensure compliance in 2017 and that further measures will be needed as of 2018 to comply with the provisions of the Stability and Growth Pact.
 However, as foreseen in Regulation (EC) No 1466/97, the assessment of the budgetary plans and outcomes should take account of the Member State's budgetary balance in the light of the cyclical conditions.
-As recalled in the Commission Communication accompanying these country-specific recommendations, the assessment of the 2018 Draft Budgetary Plan and subsequent assessment of 2018 budget outcomes will need to take due account of the goal to achieve a fiscal stance that contributes to both strengthening the ongoing recovery and ensuring the sustainability of France's public finances.
-In that context, the Commission intends to make use of the applicable margin of appreciation in the light of the cyclical situation of France. - (9) The level of public expenditure in France is one of the highest in the EU.
-The expenditure ratio is projected to reach 56.2 % of GDP in 2017, 9.7 percentage points higher than in the EU.
-France has followed an expenditure-based consolidation
+As recalled in the Commission Communication on the 2017 European Semester accompanying these country-specific recommendations, the assessment of the 2018 Draft Budgetary Plan and subsequent assessment of 2018 budget outcomes will need to take due account of the goal of achieving a fiscal stance that contributes to both strengthening the ongoing recovery and ensuring the sustainability of France's public finances.
+In that context, the Council notes that the Commission intends to carry out an overall assessment in line with Regulation (EC) No1466/97, in particular in light of the cyclical situation of France.

-13 Net government expenditure is comprised of total government expenditure excluding interest expenditure, expenditure on Union programmes fully matched by Union funds revenue and nondiscretionary changes in unemployment benefit expenditure.
+&lt;sup>6 Net government expenditure comprises total government expenditure excluding interest expenditure, expenditure on Union programmes fully matched by Union funds revenue and non-discretionary changes in unemployment benefit expenditure.
 Nationally financed gross fixed capital formation is smoothed over a 4-year period.
 Discretionary revenue measures or revenue increases mandated by law are factored in.
 One-off measures on both the revenue and expenditure sides are netted out.